EnricoMi/publish-unit-test-result-action/README.md

 Files can be selected via the `files` variable, which is optional and defaults to the current working directory.
 It supports wildcards like `*`, `**`, `?` and `[]`.
 The `**` wildcard matches
 [directories recursively](https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob): `./`, `./*/`, `./*/*/`, etc.

-The `log_level` variable is also optional.
-The default value is `INFO`.
-The Python logging module defines the [available log levels](https://docs.python.org/3/library/logging.html#logging-levels).